samvera/samvera.github.io/pages/samvera/developer_resources/collections/hyrax_2.1/nesting-faq.md

 ### Can a collection have collections and works as members?

 Yes.
 A collection can have all sub-collections, all works, or a combination of both.

+### How do I setup a collection type that can be nested?

+* Dashboard -> Settings -> Collection Types
+* click Create new collection type, set title and description, save  (or edit a type that doesn't yet have any collections created)
+* click Settings tab (visible after saving a new collection)
+* check the box beside NESTABLE
+* save changes

 ### Is there a limit to how deep the nesting can go?